cboling/SDNdbg/support/README.md

 This directory contains support libraries that may be used.
-For ones available on github, I have only included the 'README' from that file.
-Below are then commands and version info for each of these.
+For ones available on github, the archive location and the date I last refreshed the archive is provided in the notes.

 |   Directory   | Version | Notes                                            |
 |:-------------:|:-------:| ------------------------------------------------ |